dorftv/ansible-role-ffmpeg/README.md

 dorftv.ffmpeg
 =============

-Compiles and installs ffmpeg with configurable versions and features like x265, x264, opus, fdk-aac, vpx.
+Compiles and installs ffmpeg with configurable versions and features like x265, x264, opus, fdk-aac, vpx and decklink capture.

 Role Variables